mpolden/jarvis2/docs/WIDGETS.md

 calendar
 --------
 Displays current and upcoming events in your Google Calendar.
-This widget uses the Googles Calendar API to retrieve data.
+This widget uses the Google Calendar API to retrieve data.

 ```python
 JOBS['calendar'] = {